hubbleui/framework/src/docs/03_layout/03_grid.md

 # Grid system

 Hubble uses a powerful 12 column grid system for building layouts to fit any screen or size.
+It's recommended to use the Flex Grid where possible however there are still instances where you may want to use the regular grid.

 ---